Entanglement preserving local thermalization: Introduction

 One way to formalize this question is as follows.
 Suppose an unknown input state is distributed to two agents at spatially separated locations.
 We assume that the agents neither share additional quantum resources, such as another entangled state, nor can they communicate with each other.
 Each of them has access to a local heat bath, and we allow for the two baths to be classically correlated across the bipartition.
 Each party thermalizes their half of the (unknown) input state by coupling their local systems to the correspondent local bath.
 We assume the two dynamics remain independent, for example due to the timescales involved.
 Our central question is whether entanglement can survive when the local systems are thermalized [Fig.~\ref{Fig:TwoInterpretation} (a)].

 We will show that the above question admits an {\em equivalent} reformulation as follows.
-Suppose two agents are restricted to perform Local Operations (LO) and can exploit pre-Shared Randomness (SR) -- a set of operations denoted by LOSR.
-The question above is then equivalently phrased as: is there an LOSR channel that 1.\,locally thermalizes every input to predefined thermal states (i.e., it is locally indistinguishable from a thermalization) and 2.\,the output is entangled at least for some input [Fig.~\ref{Fig:TwoInterpretation} (b)]?
+Suppose two agents are restricted to perform local operations (LO) and can exploit pre shared randomness (SR) -- a set of physical dynamics (or simply {\em channels}~\cite{footnote-channel}) denoted by LOSR.
+The question above is then equivalently phrased as follows: Is there an LOSR channel that (i) locally thermalizes every input to predefined thermal states (i.e., it is locally indistinguishable from a thermalization) and (ii) the output is entangled at least for some input [Fig.~\ref{Fig:TwoInterpretation} (b)]?
 Such channels, whose existence we want to explore, will be called {\em entanglement preserving local thermalizations} (EPLTs).

 Ultimately, these are fundamental questions concerning the structure of quantum mechanics, specifically about the interplay between subsystem thermalization and quantum correlations.
-Here we ask if classical correlations/shared randomness alone allow for the preservation of entanglement in thermalization processes.
-The answer we find suggests that shared randomness can be a useful resource to sustain entanglement during thermalization.
+Here we ask if classical correlations/shared randomness alone allow for the preservation of entanglement in thermalizations.
+The answer that we find suggests that shared randomness can be a useful resource to sustain entanglement during thermalization.

-This work is organized as follows: in Sec.~\ref{sec:begin} we formalize the notion of local thermalization and our main question, as well as discuss the zero and infinite temperature limits.
-In Sec.~\ref{Sec:QCPLT} we prove that EPLTs exist at every non-zero temperature, and provide lower bounds on the amount of entanglement they can preserve.
-We also briefly discuss extensions to multipartite scenarios and give an EPLT with a direct thermodynamic interpretation as a protocol involving a unitary stage followed by a quench-thermalization-quench stage.
-In Sec.~\ref{Sec:CorrelatedHeatBath} we formally show that the two frameworks introduced, respectively based on LOSR and classically correlated local heat baths, are equivalent.
-In Sec.~\ref{Sec:Mechanism} we give some hints that EPLTs may rely on the possibility of speeding up the thermalization of local systems.
-We conclude with an outlook.